The Halcyon Grange: Then & Now

 At a time when Grange membership has dwindled nationally, a resurgence of interest in local food and farming has attracted new members to the Halcyon Grange, including young farming families and their supporters.
 There has also been renewed community interest in the Grange Hall as a valued space for social, economic, and educational activities and interactions.
 The Halcyon Grange is well- positioned to revitalize its role as a vibrant community center and vehicle for the economic development of local food producers.

-Our Vision for our new Community/Commercial Kitchen facility:
+Our Vision for our Community/Commercial Kitchen facility:

 1. Community Kitchen

 Development of a shared-use community kitchen facility was at the heart of our past capital project.
-Expanding and renovating the Grange’s kitchen greatly increased the functionality of the Grange Hall for a broad range of community members, from individuals who need space and equipment to process and preserve food for the winter months to groups who wish to host or attend a variety of educational workshops and social events.
+Expanding and renovating the Grange’s kitchen greatly increased the functionality of the Grange for a broad range of community members, from individuals who need space and equipment to process and preserve food for the winter months to groups who wish to host or attend a variety of educational workshops and social events.

-The community kitchen has been built and equipped to commercial standards and functions as a commercial “incubator” facility to support small-scale economic development.
+Our community/commercial kitchen has been built and equipped to commercial standards and functions as a commercial “incubator” facility to support small-scale economic development.

 - This would allow me to really expand my business: jams, jellies, sauces, soups, baked goods—I would definitely use it.”